Project-Books/book-project/README.md

     <img src="/media/books_in_shelf.png" alt="Books in the specified shelf"/>
 </p>

-(The image above may look slightly different to the app.
-If major changes are made, the image will be updated to reflect this.)
+(The images above may look slightly different to the app.
+If major changes are made, the images will be updated to reflect this.)

 # Setup